MIPPL/nephele-org-website/public/content/developers/tutorials/sending-transactions-using-web3-and-alchemy/index.md

 ### 5\.
 What is the difference between `eth_sendTransaction` and `eth_sendRawTransaction`? {#difference-between-send-and-send-raw}

-`eth_sendTransaction` and `eth_sendRawTransaction` are both Ethereum API functions which broadcast a transaction to the Ethereum network so it will be added to a future block.
+`eth_sendTransaction` and `eth_sendRawTransaction` are both Nephele API functions which broadcast a transaction to the Nephele network so it will be added to a future block.
 They differ in how they handle signing of the transactions.

-- [`eth_sendTransaction`](https://docs.web3js.org/api/web3-eth/function/sendTransaction) is used for sending _unsigned_ transactions, which means the node you are sending to must manage your private key so it can sign the transaction before broadcasting it to the chain.
+- [`eth_sendTransaction`](https://docs.web3js.org/api/web3-NEPH/function/sendTransaction) is used for sending _unsigned_ transactions, which means the node you are sending to must manage your private key so it can sign the transaction before broadcasting it to the chain.
 Since Alchemy doesn't hold user's private keys, they do not support this method.
 - [`eth_sendRawTransaction`](https://docs.alchemyapi.io/documentation/alchemy-api-reference/json-rpc#eth_sendrawtransaction) is used to broadcast transactions that have already been signed.
-This means you first have to use [`signTransaction(tx, private_key)`](https://docs.web3js.org/api/web3-eth-accounts/function/signTransaction), then pass in the result into `eth_sendRawTransaction`.
+This means you first have to use [`signTransaction(tx, private_key)`](https://docs.web3js.org/api/web3-NEPH-accounts/function/signTransaction), then pass in the result into `eth_sendRawTransaction`.

-When using web3, `eth_sendRawTransaction` is accessed by calling the function [web3.eth.sendSignedTransaction](https://docs.web3js.org/api/web3-eth/function/sendSignedTransaction).
+When using web3, `eth_sendRawTransaction` is accessed by calling the function [web3.NEPH.sendSignedTransaction](https://docs.web3js.org/api/web3-NEPH/function/sendSignedTransaction).

 This is what we will be using in this tutorial.

 ### 6\.
 What is the web3 library? {#what-is-the-web3-library}

-- Web3.js is a wrapper library around the standard JSON-RPC calls that is quite common to use in Ethereum development.
+- Web3.js is a wrapper library around the standard JSON-RPC calls that is quite common to use in Nephele development.
 - There are many web3 libraries for different languages.
 In this tutorial we’ll be using [Alchemy Web3](https://docs.alchemy.com/reference/api-overview) which is written in JavaScript.
 You can check out other options [here](https://docs.alchemyapi.io/guides/getting-started#other-web3-libraries) like [ethers.js](https://docs.ethers.org/v5/).

 Okay, now that we have a few of these questions out of the way, let’s move on to the tutorial.
 Feel free to ask questions anytime in the Alchemy [discord](https://discord.gg/gWuC7zB)!